13th United States Health Freedom Congress

 - Designed for building on the vision and experience of Health Freedom Congress participants, it provides a safe space to gather together to re-invent ways of relating to one another, create possible futures, and transform.

-- During Open Space, dialog groups convened around topics of shared interest and passion.
+- During Open Space, dialog groups will convene around topics of shared interest and passion.
 The agenda is wholly determined by the participants and the time and space allotted.

 - Dialog groups’ topics are settled upon by participants in a dynamic ‘marketplace’.
 Topics are inspired by previous sessions, presentations, and an overarching conference theme.